Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 The HIPAA Security Rule

-The DHHS states: The HIPAA Security Rule establishes national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.
-The Security Rule requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.
+The DHHS states: The HIPAA Security Rule establishes national standards to protect individuals’ electronic personal health information created, received, used, or maintained by a covered entity.
+The Security Rule requires appropriate administrative, physical, and technical safeguards to ensure electronic protected health information's confidentiality, integrity, and security.

-How Do HIPAA Security and Privacy Rules Differ
+How Do the HIPAA Security and Privacy Rules Differ

 The difference between the HIPAA Security and Privacy Rules comes down to the empirical difference between privacy and security.
 Considering EPHI is like a house, security may be able to put bars on the windows, but that does not mean people cannot see in.
 That’s where privacy (the curtains in this analogy) come into play.
 When effectively harmonized, security and privacy work together to enable the safety of patient information while also granting patients the ability to control who within and outside the organization has access.

-Where the security rule mandates covered organizations to put administrative safeguards in place, as well as physical security and technical controls, the privacy rule applies more guidelines to protect patient anonymity both within the organization (i.e. health care professionals not working on a given case) as well as outside the organization (i.e.a specialist at a different hospital or worse, a bad actor who gained access to the system).
+Where the security rule mandates covered organizations to implement administrative safeguards, physical security, and technical controls, the privacy rule applies more guidelines to protect patient anonymity both within the organization (e.g., health care professionals not working on a given case) and outside the organization (e.g., a specialist at a different hospital or, worse, a bad actor who gained access to the system).

-Using the NIST CSF and Privacy Frameworks to Align HIPAA Security and Privacy Teams and More
+Using the NIST CSF and Privacy Frameworks for HIPAA Cybersecurity Compliance

 The CyberStrong integrated risk management platform benchmarks all assessments against the NIST CSF and supports HIPAA compliance and the NIST Privacy Framework.
-To learn more about the CyberStrong platform, call us at 1 800 NIST CSF, or click here to schedule a conversation.
+To learn more about the CyberStrong platform, click here to schedule a conversation.

 You may also like